 This portion of the NANT web site briefly reviews the initial treatment options available for children with high-risk neuroblastoma.
-We also present some of the new approaches to treating patients with high-risk neuroblastoma whose tumors have progressed or recurred.
+We also present some of the new approaches to treating patients with high-risk neuroblastoma whose tumors are recurrent/refractory after frontline therapy.

 Initial Therapy of High-Risk Neuroblastoma.

-During the last 15 years, clinical trials have shown that patients with high-risk neuroblastoma should receive induction chemotherapy over about five months followed by "consolidation" with very high dose chemotherapy + stem cell transplant.
+Clinical trials results have formed the basis of the current standard therapy for high-risk neuroblastoma.
+This includes "induction" chemotherapy over about five months followed by "consolidation" with very high dose chemotherapy + stem cell transplant.

-For patients whose tumor grows during or after the above therapy, the chance of survival is greatly reduced.
+For patients whose tumor does not respond, or grows during or after the above therapy, the chance of survival is greatly reduced.
 Because there are no established effective treatments for such patients, experimental therapies, such as those being developed and studied by investigators of the NANT consortium may be appropriate.

-Recurrent or Progressive Neuroblastoma.
-High-risk neuroblastomas that grow during therapy or return after apparently having gone away almost always are resistant to the "standard" induction, consolidation, or post-consolidation therapy discussed above.
+Recurrent or Refractory Neuroblastoma.
+High-risk neuroblastomas tumors that do not respond, or grow during therapy or return after apparently having gone away almost always are resistant to the "standard" induction, consolidation, or maintenance therapy discussed above.
 Patients in this condition are encouraged to enroll in phase I or II clinical trials that test new therapeutic strategies.
 A variety of phase I and II studies are carried out by the NANT, the Children's Oncology Group and other organizations.

-These studies almost always are limited to patients with recurrent or progressive neuroblastoma because their side effects and ability to improve survival are not well-defined.
+These studies almost always are limited to patients with recurrent or refractory neuroblastoma because their side effects and ability to improve survival are not well-defined.

 Brief descriptions of the clinical trials being conducted by the NANT are available on this web site under "Clinical Trials".
 Web sites for the National Cancer Institute and the Children's Oncology Group also provide information on other clinical trials that are available for patients with neuroblastoma.